CONTENT ON THIS PAGE PROVIDED BY:

 What do you know about your customers, and what do you need to know?
 The answer is very different if you sell in the retail sector, or if you supply complex consulting solution to industrial actors.
 If you are in sector considered sensitive, such as crypto, pharma, or casinos, the landscape changes again.

 The basic principle here is that every business should be able show a policy on who they will and will not do business with.
 This policy needs to be functional, and the business should be able to demonstrate how it’s executed.
-Most small businesses build this policy into their CRM systems, whereas larger businesses employ entire compliance teams to handle KYC.
+Most small businesses build this policy into their CRM (Customer Relationship Management) systems, whereas larger businesses employ entire compliance teams to handle KYC (Know Your Customer).

-Politics in Hong Kong should be considered the same as politics in the PRC, in the sense that laws of the PRC also should be seen as the bar for companies in Hong Kong.
+Politics in Hong Kong should be considered the same as politics in mainland China, in the sense that laws of mainland China also should be seen as the bar for companies in Hong Kong.
 This means that political sensitivities are also transferred to Hong Kong, and the topics considered politically sensitive in China should be viewed the same way in Hong Kong.

 When doing business with mainland companies you need to make sure you know who the other party is.
-One reason for this is to determine if you are doing business with affiliates of the Chinese government, or with parties receiving funding from the government. that’s not to say one can’t or shouldn’t do business with governments, but it’s always best to be aware.
-One risk to look out for is sanctions for parties and products, and the responsibility of complying with global sanctions falls squarely on the party doing business with the sanctioned party.
+One reason for this is to determine if you are doing business with affiliates of the Chinese government, or with parties receiving funding from the government.
+That’s not to say one can’t or shouldn’t do business with governments, but it’s always best to be aware.
+One risk to look out for is sanctions for parties and products.
+The responsibility of complying with global sanctions falls squarely on the party doing business with the sanctioned party.

-There are several ways of screening the shareholders of a PRC entity.
-Consider requesting disclosures from your suppliers, but also consider having a third party available to handle more important screenings.
+There are several ways of screening the shareholders of a Chinese entity.
 The starting point is always asking the questions, and ask for documentation to back up the answers you get.
+Request disclosures from your suppliers, but also consider having a third party available to handle more important screenings.